dawidkotarba/interview_questions/jpa_hibernate.md

 - What types or relations between entities do you know?
 What are differences between uni-directional and bi-directional relations?
 - Types of inheritance (table per class, table for hierarchy with discriminator column, joined tables etc.).
 Performance and data consistency implications of those strategies.
 - What is JPQL?
 What is Criteria API?
+- What is HQL?
+What are pros/cons of using HQL?
 - What is linking table?
 When it is created?
 - Which types of relations require a linking table?
 In which relations it is possible to avoid the linking table creation and where it is unavoidable?
 - What is N+1 problem and how to solve that (batch, fetch join)?